 - Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Over-the-counter (OTC) painkillers such as ibuprofen (Advil, Motrin) or naproxen (Aleve) are often the initial treatments for mild migraine attacks.

 - Triptans.
 Triptans can be used to treat migraine attacks and are available in many forms, such as pills, nasal sprays, injections, and dissolvable tablets.
 Some examples of triptans include:

 - rizatriptan (Maxalt)

 - almotriptan (Axert)

 - sumatriptan (Imitrex)

 - Antidepressants.
-Many people with MS also experience depression and are prescribed antidepressants.
-Antidepressants can also be used as an effective migraine treatment.
-Venlafaxine (Effexor), an SNRI, is one example.
+Many people with MS also experience depression and may be prescribed antidepressants.
+Antidepressants can also be used as effective prevention of migraine attacks.
+Venlafaxine (Effexor) is one example.

-If you have MS, you may be more likely to experience migraines than someone without MS. But there’s currently no medical consensus regarding the relationship between MS and migraines.
+If you have MS, you may be more likely to experience migraine attacks than someone without MS. But there’s currently no medical consensus regarding the relationship between MS and migraine.

-Future research may find a specific relationship, including the possibility of migraines as a precursor to MS. However, more research is needed.
+It’s possible that future research may find a specific relationship.
+However, more research is needed.

-In the meantime, if you have MS and experience migraines, talk to your doctor about possible triggers, what you can do, and treatment options for managing both.
+In the meantime, if you have MS and experience migraine attacks, talk with your doctor about possible triggers, what you can do, and treatment options for managing both.